 Sizes of Residential Pool Filters

 Filters are commonly sized by the square footage of surface area.
-Makes sense, the more sq. ft. of filter media you have, the better the filter performance.
-But it gets tricky when you try to compare the 3 types of pool filters to each other.
+It makes sense: the more square feet of filter media you have, the better the filter performance will be.
+But it gets tricky when you try to compare the three different types of pool filters to each other.

 That's because they all trap dirt and debris in different ways - they're like apples & oranges!

-But don't let this confuse you.
-Within each filter type, there are typically 4 or 5 sizes.
+Don't let this confuse you, though.
+Within each filter type, there are typically four or five sizes.

-Of these sizes, the smallest are suitable for aboveground pools, the mid-range for small pools of 15,000 gallons and the big filters, best for your pools above 25,000 gallons.
+Of these sizes, the smallest are suitable for above ground pools, the mid-range ones can be used for small pools around 15,000 gallons, and the big filters work best for pools above 25,000 gallons.

 To add to the confusion are the manufacturer's listed turnover rates for their pool filters.
-These are listed on our web pages, and show the maximum flow rates for the filters.
+These are usually listed on product information pages, and they show the maximum flow rates for the filters.

-This snip below, from our Hayward Star-Clear filter page seems to suggest that a 25 sq ft. filter can take care of a 12,000 gallon pool, and I can tell you - that is not the case.
+This snippet below, from our Hayward Star-Clear filter page, seems to suggest that a 25 sq. ft. filter can take care of a 12,000 gallon pool, and I can tell you that is not the case.
 Not even close.

-For sand filters, on inground pools, I like to use a 30 inch tank diameter, which is a 4.9 sq. ft. filter surface area, and holds 600 lbs of sand.
-For small pools (under 20,000 gals), I might advise the next size down (24 inch tank), if the budget is tight.
+For sand filters on inground pools, I like to use a 30" tank diameter, which has a 4.9 sq. ft. filter surface area and holds 600 lbs of sand.
+For small pools (under 20,000 gallons), I might advise the next size down (24" tank) if the budget is tight.
 But never go smaller than a this for an inground pool.

-I have a rule of thumb for cartridge pool filters.
-100 sq. ft. of filter surface area per 10,000 gals of pool water, as a minimum.
-I like to see the 400 sq. ft. models on inground pools above 25,000 gals.
+I have a rule of thumb for cartridge pool filters: 100 sq. ft. of filter surface area per 10,000 gallons of pool water, as a minimum.
+I like to see the 400 sq. ft. models on inground pools above 25,000 gallons.
 These can go an entire season without cleaning in most cases.

-Because they offer the most superior type of filtration, people tend to go small with DE, and buy a 24 or 36 sq. ft.
-DE filter.
-Ugh - go Big!
-Nothing below a 48 sq. ft. filter, and if your pool is over 25,000 gals, go with the Big Boy - the 60 sq. ft. filter.
+Because diatomaceous earth filters offer the most superior type of filtration, people tend to go small and buy a 24 or 36 sq. ft.
+D.E. filter.
+Ugh...no, GO BIG!
+Don't use anything below a 48 sq. ft. filter, and if your pool is over 25,000 gallons, go with the big boy (the 60 sq. ft. filter).

-For the average in ground pool, if money is available, buy a big DE filter and be done with it.
-If your budget is squeezed thin this year, buy the 30 inch sand filter.
+For the average inground pool, if money is available, buy a big D.E. filter and be done with it.
+If your budget is squeezed thin this year, buy the 30" sand filter.

 Pump Size to Filter Size

 With a big pool filter, there's no worry about the pump being too large for the filter.
-Also, don't worry if your pump seems undersized for a larger pool filter, this is rarely the case.
-When the pump is too large however, it can make for all sorts of trouble.
-Dirt can be pushed through the filter, internals can become crushed or cracked, and high pressure makes for slow, inefficient and a potentially hazardous situation.
+Also, don't worry if your pump seems undersized for a larger pool filter - this is rarely the case.
+When the pump is too large however, it can mean all sorts of trouble.
+Dirt can be pushed through the filter, internals can become crushed or cracked, and high pressure makes for a slow, inefficient and potentially hazardous situation.

 Filter Size to Pool Size

-Another rule of thumb I have for pool filter size is to look at the pool size, in gallons.
-If you've never figured it out before, take some measurements.
-The formula is L x W x Avg.
-Depth x 7.5, for rectangular pools.
+Another rule of thumb I have for pool filter size is to look at the swimming pool size in gallons.
+If you've never calculated this before, take some measurements.
+The formula is Length x Width x Average Depth x 7.5, for rectangular pools.
 For oval pools, change the multiplier from 7.5 to 5.9.